VirajJagtap001/BloggIt/README.md

 ### New post

 ![newpost](./public/create-new-post.png)
-By clicking on the 'Add Post' button, users can access a modal that allows them to create a new post with a title, description, image URL, and content.
+By clicking on the 'Add Post' button, users can access a modal that allows them to create a new post with a title, image and description.

 ### Others